What They're Saying: Denver Broncos

 - Denver Broncos Head Coach Vic Fangio

 "This week, it's kind of two completely different quarterback styles.
-You look at their first few games compared to the game last night.
+You look at their first few games compared to their last game.
 It changed up.
 It's kind of hard, but you've just got to be a professional and prepare for whatever situation may come.
 We're going to prepare like we could play any one of the three quarterbacks, no matter who it may be.
 We've just got to go out there and be the best defense we can be."

 - Denver Broncos Defensive Lineman Mike Purcell